facjure/public-domain-poetry/README.md

 ### Poem format

 [Plain Text](http://en.wikipedia.org/wiki/Plain_text) is still an excellent format supported by all editors by default: notepad, textedit, [iAWriter](http://www.iawriter.com/mac/), and others.
-Files must be saved in [UTF-8](http://en.wikipedia.org/wiki/UTF-8) 'encoding'--a setting available as options in the 'Save As' file-dialog.
+Files must be saved in [UTF-8](http://en.wikipedia.org/wiki/UTF-8) 'encoding'-- a setting available as options in the 'save as' file-dialog.
 Saving a file in UTF-8 is a necessary, important step to preserve foreign-language characters across machines.

 ```
 Every time I say "joy," joyous thing,